Gã-Dangme: Funerals and "fantasy" coffins

 The Ga people are known for their funeral celebrations and processions.
 The Ga believe that when someone dies, they move to another life.
 Therefore, since the 1950s, special coffins are often crafted by highly skilled carpenters for funerals.
 The pioneers of these artistic coffins were master craftsmen, such as Ataa Oko (1919–2012) from La, and Seth Kane Kwei (1925–1992) from Teshie.

 The coffins designs can include anything desired by relatives of the deceased.
 Coffins are usually crafted to reflect an essence of the deceased in forms such as a character trait, an occupation, or a symbol of one's standing in the community.
 For example, a taxicab driver may be buried in a coffin shaped as a car.
-Many families spend estensively on coffins because they feel that they have to pay their last respects to the deceased and being buried in a coffin of cultural, symbolic as well as expensive taste is seen as fitting.
+Many families spend extensively on coffins because they feel that they have to pay their last respects to the deceased and being buried in a coffin of cultural, symbolic as well as expensive taste is seen as fitting.
 Prices of coffins can vary depending on what is being ordered.
 It is not unusual for a single coffin to cost $600.
 This is expensive for local families considering that many Ga have an income of only $50 a month or less.
 This means that funerals are often paid for by wealthier members of the family, if such a member exists, with smaller contributions coming from other working members of the family.

 Some foreigners are known to have been buried in Ga-styled coffins.